medtagger/MedTagger/backend/docs/testing.md

 MedTagger Backend supports functional tests.
 To define them we use PyTest with prepared set of REST & WebSocket API testing clients.

-To run such tests run:
+To run such tests please execute:

 ```bash
 (venv) $ make functional_tests